Shemara Wikramanayake

 Shemara Wikramanayake (born 1962) is an Australian businesswoman.
 She embarked on a career as a lawyer and then as a banker.
-In 2018, she became the Managing Director and CEO of Macquarie Group Ltd. She has advocated to increase renewable energy production and has also called on the governments to quadruple renewable energy production by 2030 with the intention to minimize the global effects of climate change.
+In 2018, she became the managing director and CEO of Macquarie Group Ltd. She has advocated to increase renewable energy production and has also called on the governments to quadruple renewable energy production by 2030 with the intention to minimise the global effects of climate change.

 Wikramanayake received a total of $A23.7 million in compensation in 2022, making her the highest paid CEO in Australia for the second year in a row.

 Career

 Wikramanayake worked as a corporate lawyer at Blake Dawson Waldron before joining Macquarie Group Ltd in 1987.
 She headed Macquarie's corporate advisory office in New Zealand and she was also instrumental in setting up corporate advisory offices in Hong Kong and Malaysia.
 She worked with Macquarie Capital for nearly 20 years and was appointed as the head of the Macquarie Asset Management in 2008 and headed the asset management arm of the company for more than a decade.

-In December 2018, she replaced Nicholas Moore as Managing Director/CEO of Macquarie Group.
+In December 2018, she replaced Nicholas Moore as managing director and CEO of Macquarie Group.
 Prior to this, Wikramanayake was the group head of Macquarie Asset Management.
 She also went onto become the first female CEO of Macquarie Group and also turned out to be the sixth CEO of Macquarie Group.

-In 2018, she was appointed as the Commissioner of the Global Commission on Adaptation, a commission which was initiated by the World Bank to implement and accelerate climate adaptation action plan.
+In 2018, she was appointed as the commissioner of the Global Commission on Adaptation, a commission which was initiated by the World Bank to implement and accelerate climate adaptation action plan.
 In 2019, she was appointed to the UN's Climate Finance Leadership Initiative by Michael Bloomberg.

 She is the only female CEO among Australia's 20 biggest companies by market value and the first Asian-Australian woman to head an ASX 200 listed company.
 In 2019, she also entered the record books as the first woman ever to become Australia's top earning CEO.

 She was ranked 29th in the list of Most Powerful Women in the World for the Year 2020 by Forbes.
 She was ranked 24th in the list of Most Powerful Women in the World for the Year 2021 by Forbes.
 She was also named as one of Fortune's Most Powerful and Influential Women in a roundup of global female business leaders segment.
-She was ranked 9th on Fortune's list of Most Powerful Women in 2023.
+She was ranked ninth on Fortunes list of Most Powerful Women in 2023.